-1. May require that you see another network provider selected by MIC before a determination by MIC that a referral to a non-network provider is medically necessary.

-- 2. May require that you obtain a referral or standing referral (as described in this section) from a network provider to a non-network provider practicing in the same or similar specialty. - 3.
+- 1. May require that you see another network provider selected by MIC before a determination by MIC that a referral to a non-network provider is medically necessary. - 2.
+May require that you obtain a referral or standing referral (as described in this section) from a network provider to a non-network provider practicing in the same or similar specialty. - 3.
 Provide coverage for health services that are: - a.
-Otherwise eligible for coverage under this Policy; and - b.
-Recommended by a network physician. - 4.
+Otherwise eligible for coverage under this Policy; - b.
+Recommended by a network physician; and - c.
+Determined by MIC that care is not available from a network provider.
+If there is no network provider and no non-network provider available within your service or network access area, MIC may require you to see a provider that we have negotiated a reduced fee with if that provider is closer to your residence than a requested nonnetwork provider. - 4.
 Review your request for prior authorization and respond within ten business days of receipt of your request provided that all information reasonably necessary to make a decision has been given to MIC.
-However, MIC will respond within a time period not exceeding 72 hours from the time of the initial request if 1) your attending provider believes that an expedited appeal is warranted, or 2) MIC concludes that a delay could seriously jeopardize your life, health, or ability to regain maximum function, or 3) you could be subject to severe pain that cannot be adequately managed without the care or treatment you are seeking.
+However, MIC will respond within a time period not exceeding 72 hours from the time of the initial request if 1) your attending provider believes that an expedited appeal is warranted, or 2) MIC concludes that a delay could seriously jeopardize your life, health or ability to regain maximum function, or 3) you could be subject to severe pain that cannot be adequately managed without the care or treatment you are seeking.

-Y. Harmful Use Of Medical Services
+X. Harmful Use Of Medical Services